realkarych/rxconf/docs/get-started/quick-dive.md

 ```

 !!! note
-    RxConf has single interface to create indistinguishable interaction interface for all types of configs.
+    RxConf has single interface to create indistinguishable interface for all types of configs.
-    So it doesn't matter which register you use, `yaml_conf.APp.WoRld_KEY` will work too.

 ### So what are `hello_var`, `world_var` and `exclamation_mark`?